AhmedSobeih91/StudentManagementSystem/README.md

 # StudentManagementSystem

-It is a system to manage teachers, students, courses, and quizes information
+This project is a backend for student management system to manage teachers, students, courses, and quizes information.
+It's handle all CRUD operation for all entities.

+*Built with
+- Spring MVC
+- Hibernate
+- MySQL